 North of Mavrovo you’ll find the village of Galicnik where homemade cheese is being made in metric tons.
-The landscape and views in between are both rich and colourful.
+The landscape and views in between are both rich and colorful.

-You can arrange horseback ride, visiting one village after another, tasting delicious Macedonian pies, cheese and grill.
+You can arrange a horseback ride, visit one village after another, taste delicious Macedonian pies, cheese and grill.
 It is one of the most exciting adventures you’ll ever have.
 Here is to the price-talk we had a minute ago – the whole experience will cost you around $24.

-Try Tavce Gravce, Stuffed Peppers, Selsko Meso, and Shopska Salad.
+Try Tavce Grace, Stuffed Peppers, Selsko Meso, and Shopska Salad.
 Don’t leave Macedonia before tasting Ajvar as well – it is considered the caviar of the Balkans.
-A red pepper mash so tasty you’ll definitely search for the recipe left and right.
+A red pepper mash is so tasty you’ll definitely search for the recipe left and right.

 You can also order Musaka, Chevapi, Burek, and any Pie they have on the menu.

-The cultural influence from both the Otoman period as well as neighboring countries is quite evident.
+The cultural influence from both the Ottoman period as well as neighboring countries is quite evident.
 That’s probably one reason why the food is so tasty and diverse.
-Macedonian soil is known for providing top quality organic produce, so make sure to try as many vegetables as possible.
+Macedonian soil is known for providing top-quality organic produce, so make sure to try as many vegetables as possible.

-As for wine and beverage, you’ll be surprised by the quality.
+As for wine and beverages, you’ll be surprised by the quality.